KevinGrant12/crypto-clopse/content/collections/articles/safemoon-protocol-safely-book-your-trip-to-the-moon.md

     content:
       -
         type: text
-        text: 'What is SafeMoon Protocol?'
+        text: 'What is SafeMoon Crypto?'
   -
     type: paragraph
     content:
       -
         type: text
-        text: 'SafeMoon is a fairly new cryptocurrency that rewards long-term investment by redistributing a percentage of each transaction to it''s holders.
+        text: 'The SafeMoon cryptocurrency is a fairly new coin rewards long-term investment by redistributing a percentage of each transaction to it''s holders.
 Anytime someone buys or sells there is a 10% fee.
 5% goes to all holders, while the other 5% is permanently "burned."
 Personally, I have accumulated around 30 million coins in under a month just from being a holder.
 That is just the bird''s eye view.
 Let''s zoom in and see what fuels this rocket.'
   -
     type: blockquote
     content: